Frequently Asked Questions

 I work with individuals who are navigating internal tension while keeping up external performance.
 My clients often include:

-• High-achieving individuals wrestling with pressure, overthinking, or identity shifts
+• High-achieving individuals wrestling with pressure, overthinking, or interpersonal issues outside of work.

-• Expats & globally mobile professionals balancing ambition with emotional drift
+• Expats & globally mobile professionals navigating finding their identity amid emotional drift.

 What type of psychological evaluations do you do?

-I specialize in one-time psychological evaluations for adults who need documentation for specific goals.
+I specialize in psychological evaluations for adults who need documentation for specific goals.
 These include:

 🔹 Pre-Employment & High-Stress Role Clearance